 One of the four projects completed as part of the University of Washington’s West Campus Housing Phase I, Elm Hall offers 442 beds in single rooms, double rooms and studios with private bathrooms.

-A major part of the new West Campus neighborhood, Elm Hall features a walk-around plaza whose centerpiece is the beautiful 70-foot tall American Elm Tree.
-Elm Hall sports a 5,800 square foot health and wellness center at the ground levels.
-Both the restaurant and health and wellness center effectively bring life to the historically underutilized Campus parkway.
+Elm Hall is a major part of the new West Campus neighborhood, featuring a walk-around plaza with a 70-foot tall American Elm Tree at its center.
+Constructed of wood frame over a concrete podium and clad in manganese flashed brick, these facilities provide iconic identity, exceptional energy efficiency and integrated sustainability for a revitalized campus district.
+The hall also hosts a 5,800 square foot health and wellness center at the ground level.
+The restaurant, health and wellness center effectively bring life to the historically underutilized Campus Parkway.
 The extensive right of way improvements enhance the pedestrian and transit user experience.

 - Location Seattle, WA

 - Overall Project Cost $37,370,781

 - Completion 2012